Welcome to the 2022 Open Enrollment Website!

 A new life insurance carrier and plan will be introduced to all university employees in 2022.
 If you are currently employed with UNC System Office, UNC-Chapel Hill, NC State University, UNC Greensboro, UNC Health or UNC Press and are currently enrolled in the MetLife plan, your new coverage will begin on January 1, 2022.
 For all other UNC institutions, coverage will be effective on April 1, 2022, following an open enrollment period.

 More information about this new plan and all of your options will be coming in early 2022.

 As a reminder, the benefits listed represent the core plans offered by the State of North Carolina and the University of North Carolina System.
 Contact your institution’s benefits representative for other supplemental benefits that may be available at your campus.

 How to Enroll:

 Log into the Single Sign-On for your institution and follow the online instructions to complete your State Health Plan and NCFlex enrollment.

 - Verify your dependents.
 If you are enrolling dependents for the first time, make sure you have their Social Security numbers, and approved documentation.
-For a complete list of approved documents go to State Health Plan – eBenefits and select List of Required Documentation for Dependent Eligibility.
+For a complete list of approved documents go to List of Required Documentation for Dependent Eligibility.